didair/touchlace/docs/README.md

 ### Note
 Since all data (including preferences and authentication) lives locally on your devices it will not sync between app/browsers.
 Please be careful to not clear the cache once all settings are made.

+#### Adding backgrounds on entities
+Add images under "My Media" in hass.
+Before uploading them it is highly recommended to compress them using [imagecompressor.com](https://imagecompressor.com/) or similar.

+It should be enough if the images are a resolution of 300x300px.
+Note that this feature can reduce the lifespan of SD cards since it adds additional reads and writes.
+My tip is to keep all images as small as possible.

 ## Installation
 ### Expose Home Assistant
 To access Touchlace via the production env (touchlace.aekstrom.me) you need to expose your Home Assistant installation to the internet **with** SSL encryption.
 The easiest way to accomplish this is to get [Home Assistant Cloud](https://www.nabucasa.com/) or using the [DuckDNS addon and Let's Encrypt](https://www.home-assistant.io/blog/2017/09/27/effortless-encryption-with-lets-encrypt-and-duckdns/).